IfanSnek/Upscaler/README.md

 Image upscaler based on Bayer spreading (a thing I made up).

 Upscales any size by 2x, but takes longer for huge things.

+The PorcaroAlgorithm.py file is MUCH faster
 # Usage
 python imageupscaler.py [path to image]

+or

+Edit the path vaiable in PorcaroAlgorithm.py and run